Irreducible A_1 Subgroups of Exceptional Algebraic Groups

 \begin{cor*} Let $G$ be an exceptional algebraic group and $p=2$ or $3$.
 Then there exists a reductive, maximal connected subgroup $M$ containing representatives of every $G$-conjugacy class of $G$-irreducible $A_1$ subgroups, unless $G=F_4$ and $p=3$ (in which case two reductive, maximal connected subgroups are required).
-The following table lists such subgroups $M$. \end{cor*} The choice of $M$ is not unique; for example, if $G = F_4$ and $p=2$ then $C_4$ also contains representatives of every $G$-conjugacy class of $G$-irreducible $A_1$ subgroups.
+The following table lists such subgroups $M$. \end{cor*} The choice of $M$ is not unique; for example, if $G = F_4$ and $p=2$ then $C_4$ also contains a representative of every $G$-conjugacy class of $G$-irreducible subgroup $A_1$.
 We also note that in larger characteristics more reductive, maximal subgroups are required.
 In particular, when $p \geq 19$ we need seven such subgroups for $G = E_7$.

-The next corollary shows that the $G$-conjugacy class of a $G$-irreducible $A_1$ subgroup is determined by its composition factors on the adjoint module for $G$.
+The next corollary shows that the $G$-conjugacy class of a $G$-irreducible subgroup $A_1$ is determined by its composition factors on the adjoint module for $G$.
 This is similar to \cite[Theorems 4, 6]{LS3} and extends part of Theorem \ref{A1samecomp} to low characteristics for irreducible $A_1$ subgroups.

 We must first explain a definition we will use throughout the paper.
-Let $G$ be a a simple algebraic group, $V$ a $G$-module and $X$ and $Y$ be subgroups of $G$.
-Then we say $X$ and $Y$ \emph{have the same composition factors on $V$} if there exists a morphism from $X$ to $Y$, which is an isomorphism of abstract groups sending the set of composition factors of $X$ to the set of composition factors of $Y$.
+Let $X$ and $Y$ be semisimple subgroups of a semisimple algebraic group $G$ and let $V$ be a $G$-module.
+Then we say that $X$ and $Y$ \emph{have the same composition factors on $V$} if there exists an isomorphism from $X$ to $Y$ sending the set of composition factors of $V \downarrow X$ to the set of composition factors $V\downarrow Y$ (counted with multiplicity).

 \begin{cor*} Let $G$ be an exceptional algebraic group and $X$ and $Y$ be irreducible $A_1$ subgroups.
 If $X$ and $Y$ have the same composition factors on $L(G)$ then $X$ is conjugate to $Y$. \end{cor*}